 Double clicking on the b/c column will cause the pseudo-variable to be plotted:

 Press the "s" key inside the plot to select Temperature as the x-axis.

 In the next few steps we will fit increasingly sophisticated equations of state to different parameters.
 As a simple example, we can double-click on 0::Vol, to plot the unit volume for the first phase vs. T, and fit this to a straight line.

 1. Click on the Parametric Fit/Add equation menu item, which opens a window similar to what was used before to create a pseudo-variable, except that here an equation is defined.

 We will want to fit the unit cell volume to an equation of form y = mx+b, where y will be the volume and x temperature and m and b will be best fit.

-2. Click the empty button in the upper left corner to select a dependent variable for "y".
-From the phase list (use ‘vol’ as a filter), select the unit cell volume for the CuCr2O4 phase, select 0::Vol and then press OK.
+2. Click the ↕ button to select a dependent variable for "y".
+From the phase list, select the unit cell volume for the CuCr2O4 phase, select 0::Vol and then press OK.

 3. Now we enter the equation using Python syntax, which is simply "m*x + b", note that the use of spaces and the choice of labels is arbitrary.
 If one were to accidentally leave out the "*" and typed "mx" then that would be considered a label, if "m x" were typed, an error message would be displayed.